kawingtam/SpaBooking/readme.md

 It prioritises conversion, mobile usability, and brand storytelling.

 ## 📝 Project Reflection
-Building this page reinforced skills in:
+This landing page was built **for a friend to help launch her medical spa business**.
+The goal was to create a professional, trustworthy online presence quickly, without backend complexity or ongoing maintenance costs.

+Through this project, I practiced and reinforced:

-Responsive layout design (Flexbox, Grid, media queries)
+- **Responsive layout design** (Flexbox, Grid, media queries) – ensuring the site looks great on phones, tablets, and desktops.

-CSS animations (fadeInUp) for subtle engagement

-Integrating third‑party chat links without APIs
+- **CSS animations** (`fadeInUp`) – adding subtle visual engagement without hurting performance.
+- **Integrating third‑party chat links** (WhatsApp, Instagram) – enabling direct booking without building a contact form or backend.

-Structuring a one‑page site for clear information hierarchy
+- **Structuring a one‑page site** – organising content into a clear information hierarchy (hero → about → services → wellness → booking).

-Writing self‑contained HTML/CSS/JS that works anywhere
+- **Writing self‑contained HTML/CSS/JS** – no frameworks, no build steps, just a single file that works anywhere.

-The result is a lightweight, professional landing page that can be deployed in minutes.
+The result is a **lightweight, professional landing page** that can be deployed in minutes and is easy for my friend to update (just edit the HTML).

+It gives her a real online storefront to share with potential clients, take bookings via chat, and build her brand – all without paying for expensive web development or monthly hosting fees.

 ## 🌟 Status
 ✅ Complete – ready to use as a live business website.